agsigma/simpleQuery/README.md

 ### sQ.fn.append
 Clone nodes being appended so all event handlers are lost in process.
+Bind got fixed.
+But its still works in O(n^2), where n is number of nodes in selection so use with caution until gets rewrited to use use Set.

 ### sQ.fn.css
 camelCase must be used in names passed to sQ.fn.css.